Yale Divinity School: History

 Berkeley Divinity School affiliated with Yale Divinity School in 1971, and in the same year the university replaced the B.D. with a Master of Divinity (M.Div.) program.
 While Berkeley retains its Episcopal Church connection, its students are admitted by and fully enrolled as members of Yale Divinity School.
 The Jonathan Edwards Center at Yale University, a division of the Divinity School, maintains a large collection of primary source materials about Jonathan Edwards, a 1720 Yale alumnus.
 The Yale Institute of Sacred Music (ISM) is jointly-affiliated with the Divinity School and School of Music.
 It offers programs in choral conducting, organ performance, voice, and church music studies, and in liturgical studies and religion and the arts.

 In May 2016, Andover Newton Theological School president Martin Copenhaver announced that Andover Newton would begin a process of formal affiliation with the Divinity School over the next two years.
 In the 2016–17 academic year, a cohort of faculty relocated to New Haven teaching students and launching pilot initiatives focused on congregational ministry education, while Andover Newton continued to operate in Massachusetts over the next two years.
 In July 2017, a formal affiliation was signed, resulting in smaller Andover Newton functioning as a unit within Yale Divinity School, similar to its arrangement with Berkeley.

 In October 2020, YDS received a $1 million grant from the Lilly Endowment as part of the foundation's Thriving Congregations Initiative to fund a program entitled, "Reimagining Church: New Models for the 21st Century."
 Reimagining Church will involve 40 congregations in Connecticut as well as YDS students, faculty, and staff over a five-year period.

 In November 2020, the Yale Divinity School Women's Center revived the publication of The Voice Journal of Literary and Theological Ideas, a feminist journal that initially ran from 1996 to 2002.

+Deans

+When the Divinity school was first established in 1822, there were no deans, instead the presidents of Yale presided over Divinity School faculty meetings.
+This occurred during the preseidencies of both Jeremiah Day (1817–1846) and Theodore Dwight Woolsey (1846–1871).

+Beginning with the appointment of George Edward Day in 1888, there has been a dean of the Yale Divinity School.
+Gregory Sterling, a New Testament scholar and Church of Christ pastor, has been the dean of the divinity school since 2012, succeeding New Testament scholar Harold W. Attridge, who returned to teaching as a Sterling Professor upon completing two five-year terms as dean.
+The leaders of the affiliated seminaries are Andrew McGowan, Dean and President of Berkeley Divinity School, and Sarah Drummond, Founding Dean of Andover Newton Seminary at Yale Divinity School.
+Organist Martin Jean is director of the Institute of Sacred Music.